 Fawaz Gerges, London School of Economics and Politics

 Nile Gardiner, former Advisor to Rudy Giuliani

-Robin Wright, US Institute of Peace (@wrightr)
+Robin Wright, US Institute of Peace and Woodrow Wilson Center (@wrightr)

 In Damascus, Syria yesterday, House Speaker Nancy Pelosi said President Bashar al-Assad responded favorably to a message from Israeli Prime Minister Ehud Olmert.
 She said both sides were ready for peace talks.
 However, today, Olmert's office issued what it called a "clarification:" there was no such message from him.
 Yoav Stern is Arab Affairs correspondent for the Israeli daily Ha'aretz.